-- Show how the partners will have access to critical infrastructure needed to carry out the project activities. - Describe how the participants complement one another (and cover the value chain, where appropriate) and create a successful public private partnership. - In what way does each of the participants contribute to the project?
-Show that each of them (including those which are IHI JU members contributing partners) has a valid role, and adequate resources in the project to fulfil that role. - Other countries and international organisations: If one or more of the participants requesting TU funding is based in a country or is an international organisation that is not automatically eligible for act funding (entities from Member States of the EU, from Associated Countries and from one of the countries in the exhaustive list included in the Work Programme General Annexes B are automatically eligible for EU funding), explain why the participation of the entity in question is essential to successfully carry out the project.
+- Describe the consortium highlighting the public-private collaboration.
+How does it match the project's objectives and brings together the necessary disciplinary and inter-disciplinary knowledge.
+Show how this includes expertise in social sciences and humanities, open science practices, and gender aspects of R&I, as appropriate.
+Include in the description affiliated entities and associated partners, if any. - Show how the partners will have access to critical infrastructure needed to carry out the project activities. - Describe how the participants, including IHI JU private members, their constituent or affiliated entities and, if any, contributing partners, complement one another (and cover the value chain, where appropriate) and are effectively integrated for a successful public-private partnership.
+If relevant comment on the capacity and role of the contributing partner(s) to the consortium. - Reminder; IHI JU private members are the industry trade associations COCIR, EFPIA, EuropaBio, MedTech Europe, and Vaccines Europe - In what way does each of the participants contribute to the project?
+Show that each of them has a valid role, and adequate resources in the project to fulfil that role. - Clearly describe the contribution of the constituent or affiliated entities of the IHI JU private members. - If relevant clearly explain the contribution of the contributing partner(s). - Other countries and international organisations: If one or more of the participants requesting EU funding is based in a country or is an international organisation that is not automatically eligible for such funding (entities from the EU Member States, from Horizon Europe Associated Countries and from one of the countries in the exhaustive list included in the Work Programme General Annexes B are automatically eligible for EU funding), explain why the participation of the entity in question is essential to successfully carry out the project.